ARCHER2-HPC/archer2-website/support-access/status.md

 The compute nodes will be unavailable from 0600.
 Any jobs that were submitted to the batch will be queued and jobs will start once the system is returned to service.

-We apologise for the inconvenience of this planned essential work and please contact support@archer2.ac.uk if you require any further information.

-## Completed Maintenance Sessions

-No recent maintenance